 Please call the UFT Vaccine Hotline at 212-701-9677 to be added back to the queue.
 This will put you into the list of members to be matched with a provider.
 Due to the shortage of available vaccine, you will most likely be on the waiting list, but will be matched with a provider as soon as possible.

 Will priority be given to UFT members working in-person at school buildings?

 The UFT is giving priority to those members who currently have an in-person assignment.
 Given, however, the limits of the supply and our provider locations, willingness to travel will expedite a member being matched with a provider.

 Can I receive the vaccine through the UFT if I am not a resident of New York City?

 Yes, as long as you are a UFT member.

 Are paraprofessionals eligible to receive the vaccine?

-Yes, all UFT DOE titles will be eligible to receive the vaccine.
+Yes, all UFT DOE titles, members working as educators and day care providers are eligible to receive the vaccine.